TOPOI-DH/corpussearch/README.md

 The class is instantiated by providing the path to the source file.
 Excepted formats are pickled dataframes, CSV, JSON or Excel files.

-Standard parameters assume pickled, multiindexed dataframes, where the main text is contained in a column 'text'.
+Standard parameters assume pickled, multi-indexed dataframes, where the main text is contained in a column 'text'.
 For other sources change parameters accordingly.
 ```python
   search = CorpusTextSearch('./path/to/dataframe/file.pickle')
 ```
-A reduction to a specific part and page number is obtained by chaining the desired reductions `.reduce(key,value)`, where `key` can be either a level of the multiindex, or a column name.
+A reduction to a specific part and page number is obtained by chaining the desired reductions `.reduce(key,value)`, where `key` can be either a level of the multi index, or a column name.
 To obtain the resulting dataframe, `.results()` is added.

 ```python
   result = search.reduce('part','part_name').reduce('page','page_number').results()